 I thank God for Digger & David.
 I don’t know what we would have done if it hadn’t have been for them.Rick Smith | Client

 How Common Are Knee Replacement Device Procedures?

-Under 21 CFR 807 Subpart E, the FDA allows medical device manufacturers to apply for the 510(k) premarket program.
-This program gives manufacturers the opportunity to bring their device onto the market with only limited testing, as long as a similar product has already been placed on the market for use.
+Under 21 CFR 807 Subpart E, the Food & Drug Administration (FDA) allows medical device manufacturers to apply for the 510(k) premarket program.
+This program allows manufacturers to bring their device onto the market with only limited testing, as long as a similar product has already been placed on the market for use.

-However, during the course of this profit-driven rush to market, these knee replacements are not always tested for short-term use.
-As a result, many of the knee replacements approved for this market are now failing at an astonishingly high rate.
+However, during this profit-driven rush to market, these knee replacements are not always tested for short-term use.
+As a result, many knee replacements approved for this market are now failing at an astonishingly high rate.